 Yes, this palindrome checker includes numbers in its analysis.
 Both letters and numbers are retained during the cleaning process, while spaces and punctuation are removed.

 The longest common palindrome word in English is "tattarrattat" (12 letters), coined by James Joyce in Ulysses to represent a knock on the door.
-Other long palindromes include "detartrated" (11 letters) and "redivider" (9 letters).
+For dictionary words, "detartrated" (11 letters - meaning to remove tartaric acid deposits) holds the record.
+"Redivider" (9 letters) comes up frequently in word games.
+Fun fact: Malayalam (a South Indian language name) is a 9-letter palindrome that appears in English dictionaries.

 Yes, palindromes exist in virtually every written language.
 However, palindrome rules may vary by language.
 Some languages check palindromes character-by-character, while others consider syllables or morphemes.